ivy-1602/Shree-Om-Ent-USS-2019-Computer-Fun/README.md

 ## Why This Matters (To Me)

 This isn't the best website.
 The code isn't clean.
 It's not responsive.
-It breaks on mobile.
 The colors are... intense.
 There's no JavaScript.
 The layout uses tables.

 **But it's mine.**